How Calculating Baseline Sales Can Determine the Success of Promotions

-In one of our previous blog posts we discussed six common pitfalls regarding promotion impact analysis and how to avoid them.
-If you missed that post, we recommend reading it as well (link in the end of this article).
+One of our previous blog posts discussed six common pitfalls regarding promotion impact analysis and how to avoid them.
+If you missed that post, we recommend reading it as well (the link is available at the end of this article).
 However, the next few chapters will go deeper into the analytics, understanding the baseline sales and calculating true incremental sales.

 We present three different methods, which all will help you to analyze your previous promotions.
 Depending on how much time and effort you can invest and how experienced you are with data crunching, we will advise you on how to go from calculating the average to deploying artificial intelligence.